krcb197/PeakRDL-python/docs/generated_package.rst

 Simulator
 =========

-PeakRDL Python also generates an simulator
+PeakRDL Python also generates an simulator, this can be used to test and develop using the generated package.

 .. warning:: The PeakRDL Python simulator is not intended to replace an RTL simulation of the
              design.
 It does not simulate the hardware, it is intended as a simple tool for